carlalbc/BIO634_2021/Day1_QC_and_mapping/Day1_DataQC_and_mapping.md

 - Load the bam file using *E. coli*'s reference genome.

 2) Run the Web app: https://igv.org/app/
+- Load the reference genome from *E. coli* (.fna and it's index .fai) using the "Genome".
-- Load the bam file using *E. coli*'s reference genome.
+- Load the bam file and its index (.bai) using the "Tracks" option.
+- Zoom in to see the reads

 3) Install IGV on your computer, just follow the instructions on - download your OS version: